pgmoneta/pgmoneta/doc/DEVELOPERS.md

 For developer information about the internal APIs and implementation details, see the [WAL developer guide](./manual/en/78-wal.md).

+## XID64

+pgmoneta is compatible with external PostgreSQL patches that introduce 64-bit Transaction IDs (FullTransactionId).

+Support includes:

+- **Backup/Restore:** Correct handling of 64-bit XIDs during backup and restore operations.

+**Note:** WAL tools are not supported with XID64.

 ## Logging levels

 | Level | Description |